Modern History Playlist

 Fun Facts

-Bose escaped house arrest in 1941 disguised as a Pathan, later reaching Germany and Japan.
+Bose escaped house arrest in Calcutta in 1941 disguised as a Pathan before reaching Germany.

 Mains Key Points